mhweiner/autorel/README.md

 However, omitting the `--publish` flag will still publish to NPM if `publish: true` is set in the `yaml` file, and the same for other binary flags.

-When used as a library, you can pass the configuration directly to the `autorel` function.
+When used as a library, you pass the configuration directly to the `autorel` function.

-All arguments are optional, but setting `branches` is recommended.
+All arguments are optional.

 > ❗️ The `yaml` configuration file must be named `.autorel.yaml` and be in the root of your project.